About the Cranes

 Be patient - Once you get a good view, sit tight and you're likely to see some interesting behavior.

-The Department of Fish and Game offers winter guided trips to see sandhill cranes with the aid of a spotting scope donated by Leupold & Stevens.
+The Department of Fish and Wildlife offers winter guided trips to see sandhill cranes with the aid of a spotting scope donated by Leupold & Stevens.

 Viewing Locations in California

 California Department of Fish and Wildlife